 Searching for the best toys for learning to read?
 We’ve found interesting items to ignite reading interest in your kids.

-5 Brilliant Ways Teachers Can Use Toys To Encourage Children To Read
+How Will Toys Encourage Young Children To Read

 #1.
 Toys Will Help Keep Them Interested

-Every time a kid sees a toy they will surely come running to it and will try to do anything just to play with it.
+It’s normal that every time a kid sees a toy they will surely come running and will do anything just to play with it.
 Here, you have hooked them up excitingly!

 It’s like toys are kid magnets.
 I mean whenever I want my daughter to come to me, I just whip out a toy and she comes running straight to me—calling her name never works but toys do!

 The power of play has been an untapped resource of teachers way back then until recently teachers have been incorporating educational toys to help their children stay interested in a certain topic that they’re trying to discuss.

 Amazingly, toys can help children concentrate and absorb all the things that teachers are trying to teach them.
 It just makes sense because playing is their language!

 In my own experience, my daughter is more interested in reading whenever toys are involved compared to the plain old whiteboard and a marker method.

 She thinks we’re just playing and the next thing you know she already knows how to read a handful of words and a few sentences which is a big win for me!

 #2.
 It Keeps Them Engaged and Helps Them Remember

-But repetition can sometimes be boring, even for teachers.
-But using toys to help keep children engaged is a no-fail technique, especially if it involves a fun game or song.
+Using toys to help keep children engaged should be a no-fail technique, especially if it involves a fun game or song.
 You can use toys to magically grab their attention.

-There are a lot of toys that encourage children to read, you can look for toys that will help them develop their alphabet fluency and phonetic skills, and language skills as well, which is the basic foundation of helping kids learn how to read.
+There are a lot of toys that encourage children to read.
+You can look for ones that will help them develop their alphabet fluency, phonetic skills, and language skills as well.
+This is the basic foundation of helping kids learn how to read.

-Toys also help increase children’s retention which is also important during the stages of teaching them how to read.
+Toys also help increase children’s retention which is also important during the stages of the process.
 It also helps reinforce all the learning that they have learned from previous lessons or so.